NRTnarathip/DeathStrandingModLoader/README.md

-# Death Stranding Mod Launcher
+# Death Stranding Mod Loader & Launcher
 ## Features
 - Experiment Patch for compatibility with Android emulators such as Winlator and GameHub
 - - Crash on sd 8s gen4, 8 Elite, Adreno 800++, other...